jspm/jspm.org/docs/workflows.md

 > This workflow follows the [Rollup Starter](https://github.com/jspm/jspm-starters/tree/master/rollup).

-As the number of modules in your application grows there can start to be performance benefits to combining modules together that always load together into a single module.
+As the number of modules in your application grows, there can start to be performance benefits to combining modules together that always load together into a single module.

 While HTTP/2 makes it possible for very large numbers of requests, there are still per-request overheads and code and network optimizations that benefit from combining modules together.